Altinn/altinn-studio-docs/content/technology/architecture/components/application/construction/altinn-platform/authorization/accessmanagment/_index.md

 ## Database

-The data for deelegation is stored in postgreSQL and Azure blob storage
+The data for delegation is stored in postgreSQL and Azure blob storage.

+- Delegationchange - contains delegation info for app delegations
+- ResourceDelegationChange - contains delegation change info for resoruce delegations
+- AuthorizationResources - Extract from resource registry with the most important resource information

 ![Database](dbmodel.drawio.svg "Access management Database")

 ## API